ThKrypt/QualCoder/4-Reports.md

 # Code relations

-This dialog show the relations between two or more codes.
+This dialog shows the relations between two or more codes.
 This can only be applied to text files.
 The relations are:

 * Proximity – Two codes do not overlap.
 The distance in  number of characters is shown.